Upon receiving orders and arriving at Basic Underwater Demolition SEAL (BUD/S) training in Coronado, your whole life will begin to change.

 We cannot recall what he looks like.
 He is truly a man of mystical qualities.

-At that moment you are being taught an important lesson.
-In BUDS training..You never want to stand out in the crowd.
+At that moment, you are being taught an important lesson.
+In BUD/S training, you never want to stand out in the crowd.

 You never want to let an Instructor know your name.

-If you stand out for your loud mouth or actions.. you will draw attention to yourself from the Instructors and that can become very painful for you.
+If you stand out for your loud mouth or actions…you will draw attention to yourself from the Instructors—and that can become very painful for you.